-(c) We may process information contained in any enquiry you submit to us regarding the Lullabot Communications ("enquiry data").
-We use this enquiry data for the purposes of offering, marketing and selling relevant goods and/or services to you.
+(c) We may process information contained in any inquiry you submit to us regarding the Lullabot Communications ("inquiry data").
+We use this inquiry data for the purposes of offering, marketing, and selling relevant goods and/or services to you.

 (e) We may process information contained in or relating to any communication that you send to us ("correspondence data").
 The correspondence data may include the communication content and metadata associated with the communication.
 Our Website will generate the metadata associated with communications made using the website contact forms.
 We use this correspondence data for the purposes of communicating with you and record-keeping.